‘Maxim’ Model Bri Teresi Shows Off Her Hourglass Figure While Wearing Gray Lingerie

 “Love your photo.
 You are one pretty young lady,” chimed in a fourth admirer.

 Previously, The Inquisitr reported that Bri was spotted showing off her killer abs in a multicolored bikini.
-The gorgeous photos of her were posted to Instagram and her fans went wild for the magnificent shots — that image earned over 13,000 likes.
+The gorgeous photos of her were posted to Instagram and her fans went wild for the magnificent shots — that image earned more than 13,000 likes.